pavelm14/Eudaminae_phylogeny/laboratory/pre-sequencing protocol.md

 ### Usage of DNA extraction kit
 1. I used two types of QIAGEN kits, [DNeasy Blood & Tissue](https://www.qiagen.com/us/products/discovery-and-translational-research/dna-rna-purification/dna-purification/genomic-dna/dneasy-blood-and-tissue-kit/#orderinginformation) for fresh and dried material, and the [QIAamp DNA Micro](https://www.qiagen.com/us/shop/pcr/qiaamp-dna-micro-kit/) for old museum specimens.

-2. I placed the legs in a 1.5 mL microcentrifuge tube and added 180 μL of Buffer ATL.
+2. I placed the legs in a 1.5 mL microcentrifuge tube and added **180 μL of _Buffer ATL_**.
 I use pellet pestles (e.g., [Fisherbrand](https://www.fishersci.com/shop/products/fisherbrand-rnase-free-disposable-pellet-pestles-2/p-4246531)'s or [Geneaid](http://www.geneaid.com/products/laboratory-supplies/micropestle)'s) to grind and homogenize the legs with the buffer.

+3. I added **25 μL of _Proteinase K_** and mix the solution gently up and down.
+The incubation of samples happened usually overnight at 56&deg; C (or up to 1.5 days when working with museum specimens), inverting the tubes time to time.
+During this step, I avoided using the vortex machine to prevent further DNA damage.